hariom57/Hercules-HariOmSharma/README.md

 ## 🚀 Why I Built Hercules

 I needed a productivity tool that truly reflected my habits and growth across multiple life domains—something visual, motivating, and customizable.
+Something that would motivate me, a productivity tool like none other.
-Inspired by the DAWG app’s spider chart but unable to find a tool that fit my needs, I decided to build my own.
+Inspired by the DAWG app’s spider chart.
+I was unable to find a similar tool that fit my needs, so I decided to build my own!

 ---